-Did you know that you can make homemade dog treats and sell them?
+Do you want to learn how to start a dog treat business?
 This is what my friend Kristin does from Diva Dog Bakery.
 She is one of my favorite dog treat business success stories!
-If you’re interested in finding ways to make extra money, today I’m sharing tips on how to start a dog treat business at home.
+If you want to make extra money, today I’m sharing everything you need to know about starting your own dog treat bakery from home.

 Many people are choosing to put off having kids and they are treating their pet dogs as children.
 Also, as people are becoming more health-conscious, they’re also paying attention to the ingredients in the dog food they buy.